Updated on 4/13/2023

 The psychological effects of addiction can cause your loved one to seemingly float through life in a constant state of slight confusion or dissociation.
 They are likely to become detached from work, school, projects, hobbies, family and relationships.
 Dropping out of obligations or activities, falling out with their friend group, spending time with people you don’t know as well and actively choosing isolation are potential warning signs of addiction.
 Take note, as well, of any unusual financial activities.
 Opioids can be expensive.
 Some users may end up changing their approach to work, taking on another job, cutting back on other expenses (like food or bills) or obtaining funding through other means.

 There are also physical signs to look for: sudden or seemingly-sporadic weight change, bloodshot eyes with pinpoint pupils and increased disregard for personal hygiene or appearance.
 Perhaps the most infamous sign of all is the presence of track marks, or scars left by needles used for injection, especially on the arms.
-Keep in mind that most people who use opiates don’t begin with injection, as it’s a scarier, more intense method than smoking or snorting.
+Keep in mind that most people who use opiates don’t begin with injection, as it’s a scarier, more intense method than smoking, taking pills or snorting.
 A person will typically only advance to using needles when their addiction begins to overpower their rational fears and you ideally want to stop their habit before it reaches that point.

 Staging an Intervention for a Loved One with an Opioid Problem